By: Puranjay Singh Last updated: 20 September 2017

 A technique used by websites to keep visitors from leaving their site by launching endless popup ads or disabling the back button.

-A testing technique in which multiple variables are modified.
+This marketing term refers to a testing technique in which multiple variables are modified.
 For example, you might the test the effect of changing CTA button size and color on overall conversions.

 Narrowcasting is the spread of an advertising message to a select group of audience in a small geographical area.